ENCCS/hpda-python/content/performance-boosting.rst

    # 321 ms ± 10.7 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)

-In order to ue Cython, we need to import the Cython extension:
+In order to use Cython, we need to import the Cython extension:

 .. code-block:: ipython